All Episodes

 But if they're ever connected one machine to another and not bolted to the floor, we're in trouble.

-Because if they become aware, then that's all that's needed for them to Uh, grow beyond the boundaries that we might inflict on them.
+Because if they become aware, then that's all that's needed for them to grow beyond the boundaries that we might inflict on them.

-But Joe, we even connect refrigerators to the internet now.
+But Joe, we even connect refrigerators to the Internet now.

-Uh, I just read an article, in fact, today.
+I just read an article, in fact, today.

 Where you can use a washing machine to tap a computer.